trash07/williams-and-range-escaping/README.md

 ## Usage
 Download an *.ex5 release and enjoy! :smiley:

+## Contributing guideline
+You can contribute to this repository by all means:
+* Open an issue
+* Suggest strategy enhancement idea
+* Fork the repository, add additional code and create a pull request
+* If you want to ask a question, you can also open an issue for that

 ## Features tracking
 * [ ] Send mobile notification
 * [x] Ranging market detection